The Death Game

 Bernard Horsfall - Bill Bast

 Stuart Cooper - Joe Halston

 Karen Ford - The French Girl

 Directed by Leslie Norman; Screenplay by Harry W. Junkin from a story by John Kruse

-On a lot of universities around the game a new game has spread among the students.
+On a lot of universities a new game has spread among the students.
 The objective: the 'hunter' kills the 'victim' (the attempt is not carried out to the last consequence).
 The more ingenious the killing is the more points the student receives.
 But soon the game gets real when skeptical professor Bast is killed.
-The winners of the "Death Game" win a trip to Zurich where the world wide winner will be found out.
+The winners of the "Death Game" win a trip to Zurich where the world wide winner will be selected.
 Simon takes over Bast's place.